TobiOlajumoke/Poshem_AzureDevOps_Project/project-2.md

 ![Alt text](images/pull%20req%20project%20settings.png)

-- check result in sonarcloud
+- Check result in sonarcloud

 ![Alt text](images/sonar%20pull%20request.png)

+## Task 5

+- Create a Build pipeline to Build the image and push to Container Registry

+- Create a Release Pipeline to Deploy in Azure web app for containers

+- Create a New Stage and Deploy into Azure Container Instance.